flutter/website/getting-started.md

 1. Run your app with 'Run' or 'Debug'.
 1. Make desired changes in your source code (without stopping the app).
-1. Click the Hot Reload button (the button with the lightning bolt and the green run triangle).
+1. Click the Hot Reload button (the button with the lightning bolt icon).

 A more detailed detailed description on how to use the IntelliJ plugin and which changes are supported by the hot reload feature can be found on the page